vietanh3010/vision-docs/docs/ekyc/introduction/what-is-ekyc.md

 Therefore, some of the benefits of using eKYC include:<br/>

 *Firstly, eKYC is fast and simple, enhancing the customer experience*
-- Traditional KYC: Customers visit the transaction point to fill out forms and present relevant identity documents => This process is often quite complicated and takes a long time, causing unnecessary obstacles for customers.
+- Traditional KYC: Customers will need to come directly to the transaction point to fill out forms and present relevant identification documents.
+This process is often quite complicated and takes a long time, causing unnecessary obstacles for customers.
 - eKYC: Allows customers to perform these operations anytime, anywhere an Internet-connected smartphone or self-service at any store with automatic eKYC equipment.<br/>
-    => The appearance of eKYC contributes to making account opening and transactions quick, convenient, and secure within a few minutes.<br/>
+    In general, the appearance of eKYC contributes to making account opening and transactions quick, convenient and safe in just a few minutes.<br/>

 *Secondly, eKYC can present significant opportunities for businesses to save time and money*
-- Helps businesses detect real/fake documents, efficiently matching customer images with identity documents compared to manual processing with transaction officers.
+- eKYC helps businesses detect real/fake documents and match customers' images with identification documents more effectively than doing it manually with a teller.
-- Facilitates the storage of transaction images, biometric indicators of customers => Contributes to facilitating future customer search and verification, limiting cases of online account opening for fraudulent purposes, collusion, or other legal violations.
+- Facilitates the storage of transaction images, biometric indicators of customers, contributes to facilitating future customer search and verification, limiting cases of online account opening for fraudulent purposes, collusion, or other legal violations.